-More than 70 percent of college students have reported growing stress in recent years and mental health needs have reached record highs according to the National Center for Education Statistics.
-Yet stress, when left unchecked, can morph into burnout, anxiety, and even depression.
+More than 70 percent of college students today have reported battling stress and more students than ever are struggling with their mental health and need support according to the National Center for Education Statistics.
+When stress is left unchecked, it can morph into burnout, anxiety and even depression.
 You deserve better than survival mode.
 You deserve to thrive.

 College stress does not have a singular source.
 It is multi-faceted, just like the pages in a book with each chapter contributing to a little more stress.